LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Dialogs/dialog-basics.md

     <img class="fancyimage" style="width:600px" src="img/ConvoBuilder/dialogs_import1.png">

 5. Click **Next**, and then **Save**.

     The selected dialogs are imported.

-At this point, you might want to rename the imported dialogs, interactions, and integrations.
+6. You might want to rename the imported dialogs, interactions, and integrations.
 They are given standard names that include a timestamp.
+7. Ensure proper conversation flow by checking (and updating, if necessary) the following in the interactions in the relevant dialogs:

+    * Next Action values
+    * JavaScript code
+    * Environment variables

+    You might also need to update the credentials in the imported integrations.

 ### Duplicate a dialog